RRFSx/rdas_build_test/README.md

 In the above example, `guoqing-noaa` is the github account name, `hotfix` is the branch name and `rtrr` is the slurm account to be used.
 So we are trying to test the `hotfix` branch of the `guoqing-noaa/RDASApp` repository here.

-_NOTE: One only needs to clone rdas_build_test once and can use it to test different forks/branches._
+_NOTE: You only needs to clone rdas_build_test once and can use it to test different forks/branches._